What is Ransomware & How to Deal with it?

 But don’t mistake the simplicity of the method with simplicity of the attack itself.
 Ransomware attacks are quickly turning out to be extremely complex, difficult to detect and very costly to remediate.
 Ransomware operators are leveraging vulnerabilities at a breakneck speed - faster than businesses or their security vendors can catch up with them.

 To make matters worse, ransomware kits are now being avidly sold on the Dark Web - a trend you may have heard being popularly referred to as ‘Ransomware As A Service’.
 Basically these kits contain malware kits which can be easily deployed by less experienced attackers for monetary benefit.
-Ransomware New
+Ransomware-New-optimized-1

 What’s worrying is that these Ransomware As A Service (RaaS) toolkits are sold on the Dark Web as aggressively as you’d find legit services being sold on social and online channels that you use daily.
 There are discounts, promises of customer support, bundled deals and every other online marketing technique you can imagine to make these toolkits more appealing.